 Error - Process com.android.phone Has Stopped

-I keep on getting this "Unfortunately, the process com.android.phone has stopped" error message on Galaxy S7 (as shown below).
+I keep on getting this Unfortunately, the process com.android.phone has stopped error message on my Galaxy S7 (as shown below).
 Now, what should I do?
-How to fix this problem?
+How can I fix this problem?

-In today’s post, we will present you a number of suggestions that may help you to get rid of the annoying "Unfortunately, the process com.android.phone has stopped" error on Galaxy S7, xiaomi, or other smartphones.
+In today’s post, we will present you with a number of suggestions that may help you to get rid of the annoying error on Galaxy S7, xiaomi, and other smartphones.
 Keep reading to find how to fix the error on your Android device.

 7 Solutions to Fix - Unfortunately, The Process com.android.phone Has Stopped